JaynetD/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a command that finds all empty files and directories in the current directory
+A command that finds all empty files and directories in the current directory and all subdirectories